pudly/schmopera-hugo/content/articles/5-times-handel-got-weird.md

 ## Example C: Leggy Handel

 Noëmi Nadelmann sings Armida's aria, "Molto voglio, molto spero" from _Rinaldo_ in this production by David Alden for the Bayerische Staatsoper.
 Or, at least I think she sings it; the legs get distracting.
-For more curious highlights from the production, check out [this clip](https://www.youtube.com/watch?v=WWkUtiI6dEk).

 <figure data-type="video">
 <iframe width="854" height="480" src="https://www.youtube.com/embed/ogmEaRHr7t8" frameborder="0" allowfullscreen></iframe>